nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    7. Other incorrect find name commands to try:
       * `find`
       * `find n/` (where name keyword is blank)
-      * `find n/XXX e/` (where XXX is any name keyword, and e/ is any other valid prefix in Wedlinker)
+      * `find n/XXX e/` (where XXX is any name keyword, and e/ is any other valid prefix in WedLinker)

       Expected: `Person` list remains unchanged.
 System displays error describing source of problem with the command.